 top of page

-The 16 Best Tossers in London This Shrove Tuesday
+The Capital's Top Tossers This Shrove Tuesday 2024

 The sacred celebration of batter in its many, delicious forms comes 47 days before Easter Sunday and nobody pans a cake like The Big Smoke.

-From Uttapam Indian pancakes and Aussie hotcakes, to Japanese soufflé pancakes, Chinese crepes, Vietnamese pancakes, savoury Korean pancakes, layered Sakurado cakes, crepes, healthy or exploding pancakes we’ve got you covered, so your decision is easy, peasy lemon squeezy.
+From Uttapam Indian pancakes and Aussie hotcakes, to Japanese soufflé pancakes, Chinese crepes, Vietnamese pancakes, savoury Korean pancakes, layered Sakurado cakes, crepes, healthy or exploding pancakes we’ve found London's best 16 pancake restaurants, so your decision is easy, peasy lemon squeezy.

 Where the Pancakes Are